 What it replaces

-A no-code policy builder retires four artifacts that most lenders are still living with:
+A policy builder with real enforcement retires four artifacts that most lenders are still living with:

 - The 40-tab spreadsheet that "is" the credit policy.
-Replaced by a versioned canvas.
+Replaced by a versioned policy the platform itself enforces.

 - The engineering ticket queue for every cut-off change.
-Replaced by a credit-officer self-serve workflow.
+Replaced by a credit-team self-serve workflow.

 - The manual policy migration project that runs every time you switch loan origination systems.
 Replaced by a portable policy artifact that lives in Floowed, not in your LOS.

-On this spectrum: Floowed Decisioning Canvas sits on the no-code end (plain English, credit-officer-owned).
+On authoring, here is how the market lines up.
 Taktile is closer to low-code: a visual UI, but the rule logic still expects engineering instincts.
 See our breakdown in Floowed vs Taktile.
 Provenir uses drag-and-drop with an AI assistant for natural language queries, but the underlying rule layer still rewards engineering literacy: covered in Floowed vs Provenir.
 CRIF StrategyOne markets itself as no-code but in practice ships with CRIF consulting attached.
 FICO Platform uses DMN, which is powerful and standardized, and which requires DMN literacy or a professional services engagement to operate.

 Common questions and pushback